Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

 11 am

 Tasting: Kirk Venge (pronounced ven-ghee) ranks among the Napa Valley’s most sought-after winemaking consultants.
 Find out why at Venge Vineyards, his laid-back Calistoga estate and winery.
-You can taste Cabernets from grapes grown on-site and elsewhere in the Napa Valley, along with Zinfandel, Syrah, Merlot, or other mostly red wines.
-Venge only receives a small number of visitors a day, so book ahead as far as possible.
+You can taste Cabernets from grapes grown on-site and elsewhere in the Napa Valley, along with Zinfandel, Syrah, Merlot, and a few others.
+Venge receives only a handful of visitors a day, so book ahead as far as possible.
 You must have an appointment to visit.

-Alternative: If you can’t get an appointment at Venge, family-owned Brian Arden Wines and Tamber Bey are two good options, Tedeschi Family Winery or Romeo Vineyards & Cellars if you didn’t visit them earlier in the weekend.
+Alternatives: If you can’t get an appointment at Venge, family-owned Brian Arden Wines and Tamber Bey are good options.

 1 pm